vladislavpyatnitskiy/financial.data.scraping/README.md

 #### Table.
 1. Example of scraped data from security's statistics tab of Yahoo!
 Finance
 --------------
 Welcome to the Financial Data Scraping repository!
-This repository provides a convenient tool for fetching financial data from various sources including Yahoo Finance, Investing.com, SmartLab, and Finviz.
+This repository provides a convenient tool for fetching financial data from various sources including Yahoo Finance, Investing.com, SmartLab and Finviz.
 Whether you're a data analyst, investor, or researcher, this tool simplifies the process of gathering crucial financial information for your analysis and decision-making.

 **FYI: script for Yahoo!
 Finance and Investing.com are temporarily not working.
 For Smart-lab it is recommended to be on Russian Server.**

 ## Features:

 • Data from Multiple Sources: Access financial data from Yahoo Finance, Investing.com, SmartLab, stockanalytics and Finviz web sites, allowing for comprehensive analysis and comparison.

+• Price data from sources like Yahoo!
+Finance and Moscow Exchange (Russian Stocks).

 • Easy-to-Use Interface: Simple and intuitive functions make it easy to retrieve data with just a few lines of code.

-• Customizable Parameters: Customize your data requests with parameters tailored to your specific needs, such as date range, stock symbols, and more.
+• Customisable Parameters: Customise your data requests with parameters tailored to your specific needs, such as date range, stock symbols and more.

 ## Libraries

 • quantmod

 • rvest

+• httr

+• xml2

+• moexer

 ## Installation